-Setting up and running an amateur music group can be hard: how do you set up as a charity?
+Setting up and running a leisure-time music group can be hard: how do you set up as a charity?
 What PRS fees do you owe?
-Where can you find public liability insurance?
 How can you market your events to the public?
 We're here to help you easily find answers to your questions, with advice, services and resources to help you sort out the tricky stuff so you can concentrate on enjoying making music.

 How can we help you?

-We fight for the best deals and provide the expertise, networks and support you need to set up, run and thrive as an amateur music group.
+We fight for the best deals and provide the expertise, networks and support you need to set up, run and thrive as a leisure-time music group.